 2. Find a Good Address

-Perhaps the most important step is finding an address that works.
-The best source for fan mail addresses is startiger.com.
+If you’re willing to pay a small subscription fee, the best single source for fan mail addresses is startiger.com.
 It is constantly updated by an active community of collectors and site administrators.
-If they don’t have an address, you can request one and you can all but guarantee that they will update their site quickly to meet your needs.
+If they don’t have the fan mail address that you’re looking for, you can request one and you can all but guarantee that they will update their site quickly to meet your needs.

 For more ways to find physical addresses check out my dedicated post here.
 Make sure not to forget email addresses as well though.
 This can be the best way to contact agents and other signers.
 One of the most effective tools for finding email addresses is Snovio.
 For a walkthrough on how to use it for fan mail check out this post.

 The letter of request (LOR) is essentially a fan letter that also contains a request for an autograph.
 I find that it is generally good to start with an brief introduction and an explanation of why you admire or appreciate the person that you are writing to.
 This should be highly individualized, as generic wording will give the appearance that you are using a form letter and being insincere.
 You may still get the desired result with a form letter, but it always pays to be genuine—especially when you are hoping that your letter gets pulled from a stack of countless others to be responded to.
 If your letter is vague and unspecific, it’s very easy to see through that.

 It’s also important to remember that you are asking a complete stranger to do you the favor of taking the time out of their day to sign something for you.
 Be kind and be gracious in your request.